 Drawing, Study of Two Roses, 1790–1800

 This is a Drawing.
+It was created by Anne Vallayer-Coster.
 It is dated 1790–1800 and we acquired it in 1925.
 Its medium is brush and gray wash, brush and black ink on heavy cream paper, lined.
 It is a part of the Drawings, Prints, and Graphic Design department.

 Two delicate roses nestle on a creamy ground.
 Although drawn in grisailles, a monochromatic pallet of grays and black, the flowers achieve an astonishing realism.
 Anne Vallayer-Coster was a master at painstakingly applying fine washes of ink with small brushes to create lifelike tones in her work.
 The artist’s sophisticated compositions attracted the patronage of Marie Antoinette.
 The queen was a great lover of flowers, particularly roses which were a traditional Hapsburg symbol, and until late in her reign was known to adorn herself with fresh blooms.
 Botanical motifs reflect the Enlightenment interest in the natural sciences and are deeply associated with the Rococo, a style which has aptly been described as the final flowering of the Baroque.
 This drawing imbues the precision of scientific illustration with a courtly elegance.